scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

    Vel:  2.036299646730726e+00 -8.760646249684767e+00
         -1.606470435709401e+01

-The object returned by the ``TrajSet.state`` method is a MONTE State class.
+The ``M.TrajSet.state`` method returns an ``M.State`` object.
-The State class captures the relative position, velocity and acceleration (or some subset) of one body with respect to another at a given time.
+``M.State`` captures the relative position, velocity and acceleration (or some subset) of one body with respect to another at a given time.
 It has a number of methods that help with extracting and transforming the information it contains.
 For instance, we can find the magnitude of the distance from Earth to Voyager 2 like this.

 .. code-block:: python